frame-lang/frame-lang.github.io/_posts/2021_03/2021-03-12-return_vs_continue.md

 |^|return|
 |:>|continue|

-Return is, by far, the most common
+Return is, by far, the most common of the two.
+Lining up the Frame notation with the C# code it generates we can see how they align:

 <table>
     <tr>